Emergency Lighting: The Definitive Guide

 Table of Contents

 When the power goes out or a fire breaks out, having reliable emergency lighting can make all the difference.
-Safe and reliable lighting is essential whether you’re at school, an office, a mall, or a restaurant.
+Safe and reliable lighting is essential at school, an office, a mall, or a restaurant.
 However, the expansive world of emergency lighting systems can be quite complex, with various categories and seemingly endless regulations.

 What is Emergency Lighting?